andrewlau624/piano-visualizations-2-autoplayer/README.md

 Automatic song player for Piano Visualizations 2 in Java.

 ## How to Use
-- Find the schematic for a song online and copy and paste in into [a relative link](PianoVisualizations2/src/Song)
+- Find the schematic for a song online and copy and paste in into [Song](PianoVisualizations2/src/Song)